The Spiritual Cause of Jaw Tension (And How To Find Release)

 Other Causes

-Another reason you have built up tension in your body is because of unprocessed trauma.
-If you’re a trauma survivor or have high loads of stress in your life, your emotions may become stuck in your body if not fully processed or released.
+Another reason you may have built up tension in your body is because of unprocessed trauma.
+If you’re a trauma survivor or have high loads of stress in your life, your emotions may become “stuck” in your body if not fully processed or released.

 This happens when you’re reminded of a past event, and your body prepares you as if the trauma is occurring in the present.
-You may hunch your shoulders, tighten your hips muscles, and even clenching your jaw.
-When you release this stored trauma, the tension and emotions release with it.
+You may hunch your shoulders, tighten your hips muscles, and even clench your jaw.
+You may be aware this is happening, but for most people this happens subtly and not always in our own awareness.
+When you release this stored trauma, the tension and emotions can release with it.

-I invite you to first speak with your medical team to rule out any possible physical conditions before beginning.
+I invite you to first speak with your medical team to rule out any possible physical conditions before exploring other supportive practices.

 Balance Your Chakras